Iosif Vulcan: Appraisal and legacy

 According to literary critic Cornelia Ștefănescu, Vulcan can be seen primarily as an enthusiast, a man who wrote for various magazines in Transylvania and several in Pest, having written two by hand in his schooldays, before devoting his energies to Familia; who travelled widely and wrote about his experiences; who helped initiate societies before organizing their activities, crisscrossing Transylvania (including stops in Gherla, Deva, Șomcuta Mare, Năsăud and Oradea) while promoting Romanian culture.
 She observes that his writing lacks external stylization, "saccharine images, complaisant rhetoric or gratuitous elegies", instead drawing its essence from authentic, realist folk roots.

 The Iosif Vulcan Memorial Museum is located in Oradea on a street that bears his name.
 Inaugurated in 1965 in the house that he inhabited from 1897 until 1907, it is furnished with objects that belonged to him.
+A bust of Vulcan by the sculptor Anghel Chiciu was unveiled in the city in November 1927, on the initiative of the "Cele Trei Crișuri" cultural society.
 The same city hosts the Iosif Vulcan National College, a secondary school that used his name from 1920 to 1990 and again since 1999.
 Bistrița, Cluj-Napoca, Curtici, Salonta, Satu Mare, Săcueni, Timișoara and Valea lui Mihai also have streets named after him.